7 Health Benefits Of Plantains, Nutrition Facts, And Disadvantages

 What Are Plantains?

 Plantains belong to Musaceae, the banana family.
 They look similar to large bananas.
-They are also known as cooking bananas because they commonly serve as a source of flavor.
+These are also commonly referred to as green bananas.
+In fact, the benefits they provide are also quite similar to the benefits of green bananas.
+Plantains are also known as cooking bananas because they commonly serve as a source of flavor.
 Their color varies from green to yellow or dark brown, depending on how ripe they are.
 Their skin is typically thicker and firmer than that of bananas.
-These are also commonly known as green bananas.
+Adding plantains to your diet can make them a tasty and healthy substitute for traditional starchy foods.

 Also, plantains are starchy and not very sweet.
 Consuming them raw could be unpleasant, and hence, cooking is required.
 Plantains are cultivated in tropical regions all around the world and are used in a variety of cuisines.
 Cooking bananas are widespread in West and Central Africa, northern South America, and the Caribbean islands.